schlick7/LuteForMobile/docs/tts_and_ai_plan.md

 ### Part 2, Phase 4: AI Reader Integration

-1. Add term translation via AI
+1. Add AI tab to longpress Dictionary
-   - Add "Translate" button in term tooltip/form
+    - Add "AI" tab in term dictionary (similar to web dictionaries)
-   - Display translation result in tooltip or separate dialog
+    - AI tab only appears when BOTH: AI provider is NOT set to 'None' AND term translation toggle is ON
+    - Lazy loading: translation fetches ONLY when AI tab is opened
-   - Loading state during AI call (spinner or progress indicator)
+    - Loading state during AI call (spinner in tab content)
+    - Display translation result in tab content
     - Error handling for failed translations
+    - Cache translation result to avoid re-fetching when switching back to AI tab

 2. Add sentence translation via AI
-   - Add "Translate" button in sentence reader header
+    - Add "Translate" button to the left of the TTS button
+    - Button only appears when BOTH: AI provider is NOT set to 'None' AND sentence translation toggle is ON
     - Display translation inline below sentence or in dialog
     - Loading state during AI call
     - Error handling for failed translations

 3. Error handling and retry for AI
     - Clear error messages for failed AI calls
     - Retry mechanism (automatic or manual)
     - Fallback to "none" provider on critical errors after N retries
     - User-friendly error messages with actionable next steps

 4. Testing Checklist - Part 2, Phase 4
+     - [ ] AI tab appears only when AI provider != 'None' AND term translation toggle is ON
+     - [ ] AI tab is hidden when either AI provider = 'None' OR term translation toggle is OFF
+     - [ ] AI tab fetches translation only when opened
+     - [ ] AI tab caches translation (no re-fetch on tab switch)
+     - [ ] Sentence translation button appears only when AI provider != 'None' AND sentence translation toggle is ON
+     - [ ] Sentence translation button is hidden when either condition is not met
      - [ ] Term translation via AI works with all AI providers
      - [ ] Sentence translation via AI works with all AI providers
      - [ ] Loading states display correctly for AI calls
      - [ ] Error messages are clear and actionable
      - [ ] Retry mechanism works for failed AI calls
      - [ ] Fallback to "none" provider works on critical errors

 ---